October 6th - 20th, 2022

 Day 14 (B, L, D)

 Early breakfast before departure at 8:00am for a 2-hour boat ride and then our private charter back to Tana.
 Upon arrival in Tana, we’ll have lunch.
 Day room at Relais des Plateaux for guests departing this evening via Paris or overnight for guests flying home tomorrow via Johannesburg.
 Farewell dinner.

-If flying via Johannesburg, depart this afternoon to arrive home on October 21st.
+If flying via Johannesburg, depart this afternoon to arrive home on the following day.

 11 Guests Maximum

 13 Days/14 Nights

 NON-EXPLORER RATE: ADD 1000